krigjo25/webapp-belbin-roles-assessment-js/README.md

 their team dynamics based on the Belbin framework.
 By completing a structured questionnaire, users receive personalized feedback,<br>
 highlighting their potential contributions and preferred roles within a team setting. <br>

-This system was implemented as an collebrator assignment at GETacademy.
+This system was implemented as an collebrator assignment at GETAcademy.
 In accordance with the [Academic Honesty Policy](https://cs50.harvard.edu/x/2023/honesty/), please maintain academic integrity.
 The workspace of the project can be accessed at [workspace](https://trello.com/b/iCUCuGgj/belbin)